 Yes.
 Commercial locksmith services in San Jose include master key systems, panic bar installation, electronic access control, door closer repairs, high-security deadbolts, and safe services.
 Commercial jobs are typically quoted on-site and pricing varies by scope.

-Use our services guide to understand exactly what kind of locksmith you need, what to expect on pricing, and how to verify their California BSIS license before they arrive.
+Use our services guide to understand exactly what kind of locksmith you need, what to expect on pricing, and how BSIS licensing protects you as a California consumer.

 This guide is maintained by an independent editorial team focused on California consumer protection around licensed trades.
 We review California BSIS licensing requirements, monitor San Jose locksmith market pricing, and update content as regulations and service standards change.

 We do not represent or endorse any specific locksmith company.
 All pricing ranges are drawn from public sources, consumer reports, and market research.
-Readers should always verify licenses independently at bsis.ca.gov and obtain written quotes before engaging any service provider.
+Always obtain written quotes before engaging any service provider.

 Last reviewed: May 2026.
 Learn more about this guide ›